|Nutritional Guidelines (per serving)|

 Garnish with a lime wedge.

 Serve and enjoy.

-Don't forget the fresh OJ.
-You can make fresh cranberry juice, but it's honestly easier and cheaper to buy it by the bottle.
-However, orange juice is a different story and you'll save money and have a better tasting drink if you take a minute to squeeze a little fresh juice.
-It's easy and doesn't require a fancy juicer, so there's really no excuse.
+- Don't forget the fresh OJ: You can make fresh cranberry juice, but it's honestly easier and cheaper to buy it by the bottle.
+However, orange juice is a different story and you'll save money and have a better-tasting drink if you take a minute to squeeze a little fresh juice.
+It's easy and doesn't require a fancy juicer.

-Try another fruity vodka favorite.
-While the Madras may be an easy drink to make, it can be easily switched up a bit.
-If you enjoy this on, mix up one of its vodka-cranberry cousins like the Cape Codder (vodka-cranberry), Sea Breeze (vodka-cranberry-grapefruit), and Bay Breeze (vodka-cranberry-pineapple).
+- Try another fruity vodka favorite: While the Madras may be an easy drink to make, it can be easily switched up a bit.
+If you enjoy this one, mix up one of its vodka-cranberry cousins like the Sea Breeze (vodka-cranberry-grapefruit) and Bay Breeze (vodka-cranberry-pineapple).

 In reality, you can make mixed drinks like the Madras as strong or as light as you like.
 It is just a matter of adding more or pour less of each of the juices.
 However, the average Madras is a pretty light drink.

-When mixed in the proportions given in the recipe with an 80-proof vodka, the Madras has an average alcohol content of about 10% ABV (20 proof).
+When mixed in the proportions given in the recipe with an 80-proof vodka, the Madras has an average alcohol content of about 10 percent ABV (20 proof).